7Sageer/sublink-worker/doc/API-doc-en.md

 ## Conclusion

-This API provides a flexible and powerful way to generate and manage proxy configurations.
+Our API provides a flexible and powerful way to generate and manage proxy configurations.
 It supports multiple proxy protocols, various client types, and customizable routing rules.
 The URL shortening feature allows for easy sharing and management of complex configurations.

-For any issues or feature requests, please contact the repository maintainer.
+For any questions or feature requests, please contact the repository maintainer.